-The Company retained GGA as independent compensation consultants for the financial years ended September 30, 2022 and December 31, 2023, to assist in determining compensation for the Company's directors and NEOs.
+The Company retained GGA as independent compensation consultants for the financial years ended September 30, 2022 and December 31, 2023 and 2024, to assist in determining compensation for the Company's directors and NEOs.
 GGA's mandate included providing advice on the competitiveness and appropriateness of Gold Royalty's compensation program for its NEOs and members of the Board, as required.
-In 2023, GGA provided the following services to Gold Royalty:
+In 2024, GGA reviewed the following for Gold Royalty:

-- reviewed proxy for 2023 annual general meeting; - reviewed compensation peer group; - reviewed NEO compensation market competitiveness in terms of structure and pay levels for fiscal 2023; and - reviewed non-executive director compensation.
+- proxy materials for the 2024 annual general meeting; - compensation peer group; - NEO compensation market competitiveness in terms of structure and pay levels for fiscal 2024; and - non-executive director compensation.